jparrill/drivio/README.md

 | `GITLAB_REPO_PATH` | `jparrill/drivio-config` | Repository path (owner/repo) |
 | `GITLAB_BRANCH` | `main` | Branch name |
 | `GITLAB_FILE_PATH` | `config/environment.yaml` | Path to file in repository |

+### Work Directory

+The work directory (default: `.drivio-work`) is used to store:
+- Downloaded configuration files from GitLab
+- Cloned repositories for release notes generation
+- Generated release notes files

+This directory is automatically created when needed and can be cleaned up using the `clean` command.

 ### GitLab Token